git-ecosystem/git-credential-manager/docs/install.md

 To install, double-click the desired installation package and follow the instructions presented.

+### Winget
+Winget is a package manager for Windows.
+`winget install --id Microsoft.GitCredentialManagerCore`

 ### Uninstall (Windows 10)

 To uninstall, open the Settings app and navigate to the Apps section.
 Select